annalisa144/reverdecer/_posts/2019-04-06-moving-roots.md

 layout: post
 ---

 We're [back in the US](https://reverdecer.annalisagross.com/2019/03/25/roadtrips-with-cats/) after a year in Mexico.
-We've been in NC for a [memorial service](https://reverdecer.annalisagross.com/2019/03/30/thorns/) and family time, and I can't come the times someone has asked "Where do you live?"
+We've been in NC for a [memorial service](https://reverdecer.annalisagross.com/2019/03/30/thorns/) and family time, and I can't count the times someone has asked "Where do you live?"

 * we're here for a few weeks
 * in our van